akshaysampath-che/speclit/README.md

-﻿# Spectroscopy CSV/XLSX Multi-Series Analyzer
+﻿# Spectroscopy Multi-Series Analyzer

-Streamlit app for spectroscopy analysis with one wavelength x-axis column and multiple independent y-series.
+Speclit app for spectroscopy analysis.

 ## Overview
 This app is built for practical spectroscopy workflows where one file contains one wavelength column and multiple spectra (for example absorbance, reflectance, excitation, or PL traces).
 Each selected y-series is kept independent through plotting, analysis, and export.